Energy Efficiency

 CONTEXT

 Small and medium-sized enterprises (SMEs) make up over 99 per cent of all enterprises in many European countries and represent a substantial market opportunity for energy efficiency improvements.
-However, this opportunity remains largely untwp-contented of its full potential due to several barriers, including a lack of trust between the different actors; energy efficiency not being a high investment priority for enterprises; a lack of stable and accessible financing instruments; and a lack of experience with financing energy efficiency.
+However, this opportunity remains largely untapped of its full potential due to several barriers, including a lack of trust between the different actors; energy efficiency not being a high investment priority for enterprises; a lack of stable and accessible financing instruments; and a lack of experience with financing energy efficiency.

 MODEL